LASIK & Other Refractive Surgery

 These lens implants are placed behind the cornea and on top of the iris to give the eye an additional focusing lens to correct nearsightedness.
 The word ‘phakic’ means that the natural lens is left in the eye, which helps the eye focus on objects that are near and far.
 This is only an option for very nearsighted patients who are candidates for LASIK.

 To learn more about LASIK or ICL surgery and which procedure is best for you, schedule your appointment at Advanced Sight Center today.
-Call one of our four St. Louis-area offices in Washington, Creve Coeur, and Bridgeton, Missouri or use our online appointment request form.
+Call one of our two St. Louis-area offices in Washington or Creve Coeur, Missouri or use our online appointment request form.